Research on wildlife and wild fish

 Norecopa arranged an international consensus meeting in May 2008 entitled:

 Harmonisation of the Care and Use of Animals in Wildlife Research

 All the presentations from the meeting, as well as a consensus document written by the participants, can be downloaded.
 The document describes the status and challenges related to wildlife research.
 At the meeting, Dr. Penny Hawkins presented an overview of guidelines for wildlife research.

-A follow-up to this meeting, entitled Harmonisation of the Care and Use of Wild and Domestic Mammals and Birds in Field Research, will be held at Oslo Airport 26-27 October 2017.
+A follow-up to this meeting, entitled Harmonisation of the Care and Use of Wild and Domestic Mammals and Birds in Field Research, was held at Oslo Airport on 26-27 October 2017.